You’ll find the Seagate Expansion external USB drive a great Mac backup drive.

-The Seagate Expansion is a great companion.
+The portable Seagate Expansion and Expansion SSD’s are great companions.
 Whether you’re out and about in the city or at home.

-Your Seagate Expansion comes in 1TB, 2TB, 4TB and 5TB storage capacity.
+Your portable Seagate Expansion comes in 1TB, 2TB, 4TB and 5TB storage options.

 It’s not too heavy to bring with you – about the weight of an eating Apple or two for the larger drives.